MCP server reference

 • skill_id: stringID from a previous graft response

-• file_path: stringPath within the skill, e.g., references/oauth-flow-types.md
+• file_path: stringPath within the skill, e.g., SKILL.md or references/oauth-flow-types.md

 Returns